-Accounting records are maintained on the accrual basis, under which revenues are recorded when earned and expenses are recorded when liabilities are incurred.
+Accounting records are maintained on a full accrual, economic resource basis, under which revenues are recorded when earned and expenses are recorded when liabilities are incurred.

 D. Budget and Budgetary Accounting

 Budgetary control is maintained through an annual budget adopted by the Duluth Entertainment and Convention Center Authority.
 The budget is prepared on the accrual basis of accounting.